Charity logo

 Canada's Water - an exploration of threats to its security, such as water shortages, impacts of mega dams, drought, mining, and the a need for a National Water Strategy.

 The Water/Energy Connections Project - a comprehensive program using public meetings, newsletters, website, and a cross-Canada survey on water/energy use; public opinion on government energy and water policies and programs to explore how to protect the Great Lakes, the dangers of nuclear, 'soft' water and energy paths, and climate change, and to develop NCWC policies.
-(Project funded by the Walter & Duncan Gordon Foundation)
+(Project funded by the Walter & Duncan Gordon Foundation.)

 Women and Mental Health - a three-part comprehensive exploration of women's unique mental health experiences.
 We've worked on this issue in many ways - education, research, advocacy, and linking with other individuals, community agencies, and organizations.
 The Romanow Commission's Final Report on the Future of Health Care in Canada described mental health as the 'orphan child' of health care in Canada, and recommended that it be brought into the mainstream of public health.
 Advocacy objectives included, among others: the promotion of human rights of the persons with mental disorders and of their families, and monitoring the life conditions of people with mental illness and their families.
 Parity of care needs to be assured in all health schemes.